Top 10 Sammy Hagar 70s Songs

 # 4 – Plain Jane

-At the number four spot on our top 10 Sammy Hagar 70s songs list we present the high-spirited song entitled “Plain Jane.”
+At number four on our top 10 Sammy Hagar 70s songs list, we present the high-spirited song entitled “Plain Jane.”
 The song was released on the album entitled Street Machine.
 This is one of Sammy Hagar’s most underrated albums.
 The album was released in 1979.
-The Street Machine album featured guest appearances by Brad Delp, Barry Goudreau and Sib Hashian of Boston.
+The Street Machine album featured guest appearances by Brad Delp, Barry Goudreau, and Sib Hashian of Boston.

 # 3 – Urban Guerilla

-Moving along on our top 10 Sammy Hagar 70s songs list we present the song entitled “Urban Guerilla.”
-The song was released on the album entitled Nine On A Ten Scale The album was released in 1976.
+Moving along on our top 10 Sammy Hagar 70s songs list, we present the song entitled “Urban Guerilla.”
+The song was released on the album entitled Nine On A Ten Scale.
+The album was released in 1976.
 This is the one that got away.
-It’s a ferocious track that almost sounds like it would fit perfectly on a Chickenfoot album.
+It’s a ferocious track that almost would fit perfectly on a Chickenfoot album.
 One of Sammy’s earliest in-your-face metal rockers.
 Listen to that scream at the song’s start.
 This one has a bit of a UFO feel.

 # 2 – Trans Am (Highway Wonderland)